dyo/dyo/CONTRIBUTING.md

   - Core/
   - DOM/
   - Server/
-  - Native/
 ```

 For example, eveything in `Core/` manages aspects related to creating snapshot elements, diffing and reconciling while everyhing in `DOM` is related only to the layer that touches the native document model.
 The same can be said for `Server/` in related to Node and server side rendering.
-On the other hand `Native/` is currently still an expiremental future layer meant to target other native stacks.

 The distrution artifacts in `./dist/` are made of the bundle of the related sources mentioned above.
 You can create or update a build by running the following command.